OctavioProfeta/OctavioProfeta.github.io/index.md

 {: style="text-align: justify;"}

 {: style="text-align: justify;"}
 Okay, war is bad, we've said it before.
 But is it really ?
-Let's take a look at the compound sentiment of the movies that have a war-related genre, compared to all other movies :
+Let's take a look at the compound sentiment of the movies that have a war-related genre, compared to all other movies:

 <p style="text-align:center">
 <iframe src="compound_sentiment.html" width="750px" height="500px" frameborder="0"></iframe>